Outer Banks Vacation Rentals

 What if you stayed home because of a current evacuation order?

-Once the evacuation order is lifted if you have more than half (or more than seven days) of your scheduled trip remaining, there typically isn't coverage for the rest of your unused trip cost if you decide not to travel.
+Once the evacuation order is lifted, if you have more than half (or more than seven days) of your scheduled trip remaining, there typically isn't coverage for the rest of your unused trip cost if you decide not to travel.
 If the evacuation order is lifted and you have less than half (or fewer than seven days) remaining on your scheduled trip, the plan can provide coverage for a full cancellation.

 What if the mandatory evacuation order is issued a few days before my trip?